mdelmas/bali-yoga-schedule/README.md

 [x] mettre à jour data pour novembre !!
 [x] écrire scraping pour les sites pdossibles
 [x] host website with firebase <3
-[ ] add hover with infos on the class + icon to link to the website [ ] style message "no classes"
+[x] style message "no classes"
 [x] add loader when getting data
+[ ] fix emoji issue on resize
 [ ] add animations
-[ ] fix emoji issue on resize
-[-] make distinction between classes already happened and classes to come for today [ ] refacto db and add table for studios with URL and price
+[ ] add hover with infos on the class + icon to link to the website [-] make distinction between classes already happened and classes to come for today [ ] refacto db and add table for studios with URL and price